The Hansie Cronje Match Fixing Scandal: The Complete Story

 History of Fixing in Cricket

-People have been gambling on cricket for longer than most other sports have even existed.
+People have been betting on cricket for longer than most other sports have even existed.
 The earliest recorded example was in 1646, when a court case concerned the non-payment of a bet made on a match in Kent.

 Indeed, the first set of laws for cricket were drawn up in 1744 to enable the settling of gambling disputes.
 Back then, where betting existed, corruption usually followed.